solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 the implementation of this page repository could be changed to use EPiServer Find or a custom SQL database instead of the EPiServer content repository.

 The main drawback of course is that writing such abstraction layers is additional work, it might complicate your overall architecture, and you're going to need a lot of them if you have plenty of content types.
+Additionally, you're still tied to how the interface is being called (such as whether the code requests a single item or a list), even if it's higher abstraction level with less options.

+The earlier EPiServer testing libraries I've seen ([EPiAbstractions](https://github.com/MikeHook/EPiAbstractions) and [EPiServer-FakeMaker](https://github.com/DavidVujic/EPiServer-FakeMaker)) are mainly based on mocking and abstractions, so to overcome the limitations mentioned above I decided to try faking the content repository instead.

 ## Faking the content repository (finally some code)

-Majority of the methods provided by the *IContentRepository* interface are relatively straightforward CRUD (Create, Read, Update, Delete) operations.
+Majority of the methods provided by the *IContentRepository* interface are pretty straightforward CRUD (Create, Read, Update, Delete) operations.
 I decided to write a fake implementation of that interface which persists the saved content in memory and attempts to mimic the behavior of EPiServer's content repository as closely as needed, without actually requiring the EPiServer context to be initialized.